 A Fresh Installation Walk-through

-The information below is for an installation of r151024.
-Installation of the LTS r151022 differs in some regards; in particular there is no post-installation configuration menu.
+The information below is for an installation of r151026.
+Installation of the LTS r151022 differs in some regards; in particular only the text installer is available and there is no post-installation configuration menu.

 Virtual machine notes